-The Trustee has established an audit committee (the "Committee") to oversee a range of activities, pursuant to ensuring the integrity of the Fund's financial statements, identifying, monitoring and controlling risks, and monitoring the cost and performance of service providers.
-The Trustee sets the terms of reference for the audit committee.
-The current terms of reference require a minimum of three directors appointed by the Trustee and for the audit committee to meet at least twice a year and more frequently as required.
-The members of the Committee and their attendance at meetings during the year are shown in the table below:
+The Trustee has established an audit committee to oversee a range of activities, pursuant to ensuring the integrity of the Fund's financial statements, identifying, monitoring and controlling risks, and monitoring the cost and performance of service providers.
+The audit committee was renamed the audit and risk committee with effect from 17 May 2023.
+The Trustee Board sets the terms of reference for the audit committee.
+The current terms of reference require a minimum of three directors appointed by the Trustee (with a quorum of two) and for the audit committee to meet at least twice a year and more frequently as required.
+The members of the audit committee and their attendance at meetings during the year are shown in the table below:

 Director Meetings attended Meetings applicable

 Will Mansfield - Chairman 5 5

 Paul Butler 5 5

+Mark Barron (appointed 7 December 2022) 1 1

 Jo Durkan 5 5

-Mark McIntosh (resigned on 8 June 2022) 4 5
+Mark McIntosh (resigned on 8 June 2022) 1 1

-The Committee had oversight of the following significant business during the year:
+The audit committee had oversight of the following significant business during the year:

-- Following the year end, the Committee reviewed the Trustee's annual report and financial statements prepared by management and a report produced by the Fund's external auditor (Deloitte LLP).
-The Committee was satisfied that appropriate judgements and estimates had been made by management and that the disclosures were appropriate.
-The Committee was also satisfied with the quality of the audit undertaken by Deloitte.
-The Committee recommended approval to the Trustee Board. - The Committee oversaw the review of the Fund's information security governance and wider governance framework by Ernst & Young. - Oversaw further development of the Fund's risk management and mitigation processes with particular focus on information security and business resilience.
+- During the year, the Fund's external auditor (Deloitte LLP) presented its audit plan, which set out its assessment of the key risks and the proposed scope of audit work.
+Following the year end, the audit committee reviewed the Trustee's annual report and financial statements prepared by management and a report produced by Deloitte.
+The audit committee was satisfied that appropriate judgements and estimates had been made by management and that the disclosures were appropriate.
+The audit committee was also satisfied that there had been appropriate focus and challenge by Deloitte on the primary areas of the audit.
+The audit committee recommended approval of the annual report and financial statements, and the reappointment of Deloitte, to the Trustee Board. - The audit committee oversaw a review of the Fund's information security governance and wider governance framework by Ernst & Young. - The audit committee also oversaw further development of the Fund's risk management and mitigation processes with particular focus on information security and business resilience.

-For the 2022/23 year, the Committee's key areas for focus will be:
+For the 2023/24 year, the audit and risk committee's key areas for focus will be: